bgplab/bgplab/docs/basic/b-max-prefix.md

  * >      192.168.100.0/24       10.1.0.1              0       -          100     0       65100 i
 ```

 Now emulate a *fat fingers* incident in the customer network.
-Use **sh** to execute the `start` script, optionally specifying the number of prefixes you want the customer to generate:
+Use **sh** to execute the `start` script (outside the container), optionally specifying the number of prefixes you want the customer to generate:

 ```
 $ sh start 20